MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Coordinated actions taken to manage and mitigate the impact of incidents, often guided by the Business Continuity Plan.

+### Income statement

+The income statement, also known as the profit and loss statement, details an organization's revenues, expenses, and profits or losses over a specific period.
+It plays a crucial role in financial reporting and decision-making.

 ### Index revaluation

 Organizations use indexation to adjust multiple fixed asset values.
 Revaluation of fixed assets can consist of appreciations, write-downs, or adjustments in value of assets.
 Some companies may revalue assets more often than others.
 The purpose of revaluation is to accurately reflect the fair market price of the asset.

 ### Indirect costs